StanfordAHA/garnet/tapeout_16/synth/README.md

     needed.

     Alex
-    From: Mark A Horowitz <horowitz@stanford.edu>
+    From: Mark A Horowitz
     Sent: Monday, July 22, 2019 12:29 AM
-    To: Alex James Carsello <ajcars@stanford.edu>
+    To: Alex James Carsello
     Subject: Running the physical design flow

     Alex,
     Steve Richardson and I are going to try to run the physical design flow tomorrow to better understand how it works.
 Is there a directory we can use (where things are setup) to run it?
 If not, I would like to talk with you briefly about what I need to do to set it up.
     Thanks,

     Mark
 </pre>